jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

-But having the bass in the root, the minor third (making it a minor key), and then repeating the root at the top, we don't really notice the missing fifth.
+But having the bass in the root, the minor third (making it a minor key), and then repeating the root at the top, we often don't notice the missing fifth.

 ### C diminished shape